 - The sponsoring group must provide an adequate amount of non-alcoholic beverages and a reasonable amount of food.
 Food can be purchased through the campus food services or from an off-campus source.

 - For events with alcohol or more than 100 people, the group must hire a Public Safety officer for events.
-In addition, Student Activities staff must be assigned through the Director of the University Center and Student Activities.
+In addition, Student Activities staff must be assigned through the Director of Student Activities.
 The Student Activities staff work the entrance to handle the cover charge, if any, check IDs, and monitor the event for adherence to this policy.

-- Advertising for the event should be limited to Webster University, unless special authorization is obtained from the Director of the University Center and Student Activities.
+- Advertising for the event should be limited to Webster University, unless special authorization is obtained from the Director of Student Activities.
 Advertising for events with alcoholic beverages must focus on the event, and not promote the usage of alcohol.
-Any advertisement that makes reference to alcohol must be approved by the Director of the University Center and Student Activities.
+Any advertisement that makes reference to alcohol must be approved by the Director of Student Activities.

 - Unless special permission is obtained, entrance to the event is limited to Webster University community members and their guests.
 Webster University students, faculty, and staff are responsible for their own behavior and for the behavior of their guests.

-- The sponsoring group is liable for damages and cleanup charges, to be assessed by the departments of the University Center and Student Activities, Food Service, Maintenance, and the Dean of Student Affairs Office.
+- The sponsoring group is liable for damages and cleanup charges, to be assessed by the departments of the University Center, Food Service, Maintenance, and the Dean of Student Affairs Office.

 - Any group that violates these guidelines or whose events become chronic problems is subject to suspension of party privileges and its members are subject to individual judicial charges.